mhrons/mhrons.github.io/docs/pv_smooth.md

 For the simplicity of analysis, energy losses in AC/DC conversion and accumulation are neglected.
 Time course of the accumulated energy by ESS:
 ![formula1](img/formula1.png){: style="width: 45%;"}
 defines the change of its state-of-charge [Wh] since time=0 until time=t, while SOC may acquire both positive and negative values.
-(Always-positive SOC values should be technically managed in ESS.)
+(Always-positive SOC values can be technically managed in ESS.)
 The time advance Δt reduces absolute values of the integrated function.
 The above-defined time advance Δt ensures following technical criteria to be satisfied:
 Mean value of SOC is near to zero:
 ![formula2](img/formula2.png){: style="width: 35%; align='right';"}
 Mean quadratic deviation of SOC is near to minimum: